kbui-prosper/knight_v_viking/README.md

 Knight v Viking is a 2-player 2D real-time action platformer game.
 Each player controls a character (either a Knight or a Viking) using keyboard controls (◀️, ▶️, Jump, Attack).

 The character throws a weapon upward in 45° angle when the Attack key is pressed.
 Touching the enemy weapon will cause a character to lose 20 health.
-Weapon has 0.3 restitution (elasticity) so it bounces around a few times and will disappear from the game when velocity reaches 0.
+Weapon has realistic physics and has 0.3 restitution (elasticity) so it bounces around a few times and will disappear from the game when velocity reaches 0.

 Each character spawns with 100 health.
 Game is over when either player reaches 0 health.